geo-fluid-dynamics/sapphire/README.md

 # FemPy
-FemPy is a Python package for constructing multi-physics models and simulations based on mixed finite elements using Firedrake.
+FemPy is an engine for constructing simulations based on mixed finite element models using Firedrake.

 ## Setup